 The Academic Skills program helps students improve their skills in writing, reading, and basic mathematics.
 The program provides help with spelling, usage, punctuation and other mechanical matters as well as with drafting and editing skills that are basic to writing.
 Reading improvement help is available to students who have comprehension problems and to those who are able readers but want to increase their reading speed and efficiency.
 The mathematics improvement program is designed to teach or review arithmetic skills, basic algebra, and work with graphs, measurement, and sets.
+The Academic Skills Program offers College Survival Skills, OCED 110, which is designed to imporve student success at the university.
 The program is located in Bouillon Hall 206.
 Tutors for English, math, and reasoning skills are available to help students during open laboratory hours.
 The location and hours of the lab are posted each quarter.

 The Academic Achievement Program provides an array of academic support to students to assist them in maximizing their potentials for success in college.
 In addition to teaching study skills classes and workshops, AAP staff work individually with students to help them further develop and refine their learning skills.
 Academic advising, supplemental instruction for specific breadth courses, and academic intervention to assist students in improving their academic performance are among the services provided by the Academic Achievement Program.

 The Archives program, through its Central Washington historical collection of public records, manuscripts and photos, offers both undergraduate and graduate students an opportunity for primary archival research on local and regional topics.
 The collection is designed to preserve selected evidential materials of historical importance and seeks to encourage original research in the humanities and the social sciences.
-An archival science course, offered through the History department, introduces the potential researcher to the history, principles and procedures of the archival profession, while the official tie with the state archives in Olympia affords additional opportunities for archival training and internships.
+The History Department facilitates archival research in northwest and local history through History 301, 395 and 496.
+The regional branch of the State Archives helps researchers utilize its collections, while the State Archives in Olympia loans collections to the regional archives and affords opportunities for archival training and internships.
 Moreover, for the general public, Central's regional archives seeks to serve a broad clientele including: public officials from city, county and state government seeking help on archival records retention; personnel from libraries, museums, local historical societies and private archival collections in need of advice on archival techniques; private citizens and local groups interested in historical architectural preservation in central Washington.

 Associated Students of Central Washington University